 The word "investment" represents different things to various people.
-Kalu (2001) defined investment as the placing of capital at risk in return for a reward or the giving up of a capital sum in exchange for benefits to be received in future in the form of regular income flow and/or capital appreciation [24].
+Kalu (2001) defined investment as the placing of capital at risk in return for a reward or the giving up of a capital sum in exchange for benefits to be received in future in the form of regular income flow and/or capital appreciation.
 This definition presupposes that even though an investor usually undertakes risks, he would refuse to take a risk merely for the sake of it.
 His attitude to risk taking is usually born out of good judgment and adequate knowledge of surrounding situations.
-This invariably raises the fact that investment is clearly different from speculations, which involves buying and selling with the expectation of realizing quick profits arising from sharp price fluctuations over a short time.

-According to Bodie, Kane and Marcus (1998), the attribute of investment is that you sacrifice something of value now expecting to benefit from the sacrifice later [25].
+This invariably raises the fact that investment is clearly different from speculations, which involves buying and selling with the expectation of realizing quick profits arising from sharp price fluctuations over a short time [24].
+The attribute of investment is that you sacrifice something of value now expecting to benefit from the sacrifice later [25].